 Czech shops offer products that meet European standards and often are a bit less pricey than elsewhere in Europe.
-Famous Czech glass, costume jewellery, first class Czech beer, culinary specialities, world-famous brand names – all these come with a guarantee of quality and at a reasonable price.
+Famous Czech glass, costume jewellery, first-class Czech beer, culinary specialities, world-famous brand names – all these come with a guarantee of quality and reasonable price.

 Wenceslas Square, Na Příkopě, Pařížská, Národní třída and Vinohradská are Prague’s major shopping areas.
 Numerous international retailers like H&M, Esprit, Mango, Zara, Benetton, Top Shop, Next can also be found in Prague’s ubiquitous shopping centres.
 The most popular commercial shopping centre is definitely Palladium, which boasts over 180 shops, 20 restaurants, bars and cafés spread over five floors.
 Its impressive architecture and congenial ambience make shopping a real experience.
 Another shopping mall worth a visit is Nový Smichov, located in the Smichov district.
 For an alternative, explore the city’s old-guard shopping arcades—namely Černá růže, Myslbek or Lucerna, and department stores like Bílá labuť and Kotva, all of which can generally be relied upon for staple items such as professional attire, bathing suits, luggage and tailoring services.
 The Fashion Arena Outlet Centre is also worth a trip if you’re looking for discounts on designer brands.
 There are also some shopping malls in Prague’s outer suburbs (Zličín, Černý Most, Chodov, Letňany).
 All are within easy reach by metro.

 It is a good idea to try on clothes or shoes before you buy them, not only because sizes aren’t always standardised but also returning purchases can be a hassle compared to the standards in Western Europe, where a no-questions policy often applies.
-As long as you have the receipt, you should be entitled to return clothes for up to 30 days after purchase for a full refund, store credit, or exchange.
+As long as you have the receipt, you are entitled to return clothes for up to 30 days after purchase for a full refund, store credit, or exchange.
 But this does not always include sale items, which often carry a no-refunds policy.
 If you don’t have a receipt, you might be able to exchange the item, though policies vary from store to store.
-If you are a non-EU resident and exporting goods to another non-EU country, you might be entitled for tax back; just look for blue TAX FREE sticker in stores.
+If you are a non-EU resident and exporting goods to another non-EU country, you might be entitled to tax back; look for a blue TAX-FREE sticker in stores.

 What Souvenir to Buy?

-The Karlova street connecting the Old Town Square with the Charles Bridge is the busiest road in Prague, and is heavily frequented by tourists.
-It is packed with similar shops selling identical items and it pays to be cautious.
+The Karlova street connecting the Old Town Square with the Charles Bridge is the busiest road in Prague and is heavily frequented by tourists.
+It is packed with similar shops selling identical items, and it pays to be cautious.
 The same can be said about Celetná, linking Old Town square with Power Gate and Municipal House.
-If you want to take traditional Czech items home with you, then you ought to shop away from this area.
-Although the large quantity of crystal, garnets and glassware being sold are authentically Czech, and some shops, like Moser, are also genuine, you should definitely avoid the shops which sell Slavic items, unless you wish to acquire some colourful nesting dolls from Russia, or some Communist-style furry hats.
-In fact, a wide array of dubious items are available, as most of the other stores sell inexpensive goods from China, which just have Prague logos stuck to them.
-Should cheesy mementos happen to tickle your fancy though, then you will love Prague’s main tourist areas.
+If you want to take traditional Czech items home with you, then shop away from this area.
+Although the large quantity of crystal, garnets and glassware being sold are authentically Czech, and some shops, like Moser, are also genuine, you should definitely avoid the shops which sell Slavic items unless you wish to acquire some colourful nesting dolls from Russia or some Communist-style furry hats.
+In fact, a wide array of dubious items are available, as most of the other stores sell inexpensive goods from China, which have Prague logos stuck to them.
+Should cheesy mementoes happen to tickle your fancy, though, then you will love Prague’s main tourist areas.

 Crystal glass (traditional and contemporary), wooden toys for children, and jewellery, especially Czech garnets, are usually popular choices.
-Puppets (puppet-making goes back to the 18th century) and marionettes are traditionally hand-carved from wood or made from plaster, and can be a nice choice for a souvenir too.
+Puppets (puppet-making goes back to the 18th century) and marionettes are traditionally hand-carved from wood or made from plaster and can be a nice choice for a souvenir too.
 If you indulge in liquors, try Becherovka, a herbal liqueur from Karlovy Vary known to have medicinal properties.
-It is especially good for digestion and is the most unique Czech liquor.
-Czech jewellery-making is very well famous; look for bead jewellery, imitation pearls and strass jewellery (recommended is the jewellery produced by JABLONEX).
+It is good for digestion and is a unique Czech liquor.
+Czech jewellery-making is very well-known; look for bead jewellery, imitation pearls and strass jewellery (recommended is the jewellery produced by JABLONEX).